northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriority.rst

   srun: job 23498584 has been allocated resources

   $ squeue -u $USER
-  JOBID      PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 23498584 lowpriority     bash  m.joshi  R       2:19      1 d3110
+  JOBID      PARTITION     NAME     USER   ST   TIME  NODES  NODELIST(REASON) 23498584 lowpriority     bash    $USER    R   2:19      1  d3110

 For the example provided on our `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html?highlight=array#gromacs-checkpointing-example>`_ page, you can specify the low priority partition along with a shared partition as::